mgoldfield/nodelooper/README.txt

 To Do:
-- download mixed loops and individal loops
 - allow loops to be uploaded
+- allow manipulation of progress bar and recording at a certain spot

 With/after api: